raychen323/calculator/README.md

 # calculator

 Austin Zhang and Raymond Chen

 To run the program, call `stack run main`.
 Our syntax is `derive(expression)` where expression is your following expression.
+Additionally for any operations, you must include the sign.
+For example, 5x is invalid, but 5*x is valid.

-Our current plan for extra credit:
+Our extra credit:

 * We have extra constant rules to simplify constants
-* We plan on making a GUI to let users input their expressions, and display the output.
+* We made a GUI which allows input and displays the answer and steps

 Received help from Le Chang, Professor Joosten.